ArPiRobot/arpirobot.github.io/docs/guide/starting/devsetup.md

 ### Python

 You will need to install Python on your PC.
 You can download python installers for windows and macOS from [python.org](https://www.python.org/downloads/).
 Generally, it is recommended to use a version of python that matches the first two numbers of the version on the Pi (see the images download table for which version is in use in the newest Pi image).
+Alternatively, you can use [Homebrew](https://brew.sh/) on macOS or [scoop](https://scoop.sh/) on windows.

 On Linux / BSD systems you should be able to install a recent version of python from the system repositories.
 You can use pyenv to build and install a specific version.
-On Ubuntu you can use the [deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).
+On Ubuntu you can use the [deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) to install specific versions of python.